joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 }
 ```

 If you update the `images` array in the `defaultState` you should see some images reappear in the gallery!
-Now we need to get image selection wired back up with an action.
+Now we need to get image selection wired back up with an action that is dispatched when the user clicks a thumbnail.

 ### Updating the state